Economic history of Ecuador

 The 1987 Ecuador earthquakes destroyed large parts of the Trans-Ecuadorian Pipeline and oil production ceased for sixth months.
 The economy took a heavy hit as the older agricultural industries could not make up for the lack of petroleum profits.
 The government raised domestic gas prices by 80% and Ecuador acquired international loans to save the ailing economy.
 The election of Febres Cordero's rival Rodrigo Borja brought a period of government involvement in the economy.
 His national economic austerity program did little to help the already declining economy and proved unpopular among the populace resulting in strikes.
 Borja continued with his anti-inflationary program, but implemented economic liberalization programs to reduce criticism of his policies.

 In 1992 the election of Sixto Durán led to the successful implementation of a few modernization reforms.
 His successor Abdalá Bucaram promised populist economic reforms, but they never came to be before he was unseated by Congress.
 The economy deteriorated in the second half of the decade leading to a financial crisis in 1999.
 President Jamil Mahuad announced the implementation of the U.S dollar as Ecuador's currency leading to coup d'état and his replacement with vice-president Gustavo Noboa.
 Noboa successfully implemented the dollar and Ecuador negotiated a sand-by program with the IMF.
 Ecuador's economy was slightly boosted by the heightening of oil prices from 2000-01.

+Ecuador experienced economic growth over the period 2000–2014, owing to higher oil prices.
+The decline in oil prices form 2014 onwards (in particular during the COVID pandemic) substantially reduced GDP per capita (2019 GDP per capita was 6% lower than 2014 GDP per capita).